 Called my wood people for the wood stove; it is the only adequate heat.
 I am told “all the wood is soaked and muddy from the rain, we cannot retrieve any.
 Next week we are cutting more of the burned out area from the fires of two years ago, we might be able to deliver then.”

 My horses are out of hay due to the soggy drenched earth, not allowing the hay delivery truck to maneuver through the trees to the hay shed.
 It’s time to step up.
-The dark clouds rolling in at midday, I had to get to the local feed store, purchase two bales of hay, stack them in my small SUV.
+The dark clouds rolling in at midday, I had to get to the local feed store, purchase two bales of hay.

 Sinking with each step into the cold running water and mud.
 My boot leather tore under the pressure, cold mud seeped in while my foot froze.
 Undaunted, the Arabians must be fed and the hay needs to be place in the dry shed.
 Reaching the shed, sliding the door open, positioning the barrel – pushing upward with my entire body and arms, the bale lands with a thud on the wood floor.

-The hail begins to pound the ground and shed roof startling the Arabians; stepping into the shed – bending and pulling inch by inch the hay is placed on wooden palettes; one more bale to retrieve from the back of my car.
+The hail begins to pound the ground and shed roof startling the Arabians; stepping into the shed – bending and pulling inch by inch the hay is placed on wooden palettes; another bale to retrieve from my car.
 Repeat the process, through the hail with cold water and running mud, my boots are drenched and feet are freezing.

 It is almost 3:00PM and the wood stove needs to be stoked; and damn it – the smoke alarm is chirping for new batteries.
 The alarm is 9 feet up on the wall – I am 5’4”.
-Finding a safe sturdy chair is a challenge for all of my furniture is in a New Mexico storage.
-Found one solid chair in this bedraggled house, dragging it to the wall, standing on my tiptoes, the smoke detector unit slides upwards; no more ear piercing chirps.
+Finding a safe sturdy chair is a challenge.
+Found one solid chair in this bedraggled house, dragging it to the wall, standing on my tiptoes, sliding the chirping detector upwards; no more ear piercing chirps.

 The clouds have darken the skies and the interior of the house.
 Finding a broken lamp several months back in the garage, stringing two extension cords together to bypass the areas of nonworking plugs; the breaker switches no longer work over many areas of the house.
-The house has not been maintained by the owner; he has problems – all self-induced.
+The house has not been maintained by the owner.
 Additionally, the light bulbs I purchased two months ago just blew out.

 Looking in the hallway closet for some bulbs, holding my shirt over my nose for the closet stinks (!!)
 I find 6 bulbs.
 All non-working.
 Frustrated, the weather has become too harsh to drive over dirt roads and the 20 mile round trip to the store.
 Ah-ha remembering there is one bulb in my closet, I have two lamps now illuminating the rooms.